Guidelines for Community Service Project

 - The student may receive no monetary compensation for Community Service Project efforts.

 - A log of hours verified by the supervising adult from the appropriate community organization must be submitted to the Honors Program Coordinator.
-It is suggested that the completion occur by the end of the student’s junior year/beginning of the senior year.
+It is suggested that the completion occurs by the end of the student’s junior year/beginning of the senior year.

-- Adjustments to the required timeline will be considered on a case-by-case basis for students who transfer into WJCC Schools during the 11th or 12th grade year.
+- Adjustments to the required timeline will be considered on a case-by-case basis for students who transfer into WJCC Schools during the 11th or 12th-grade year.

 Note: The Honors Project and the Community Service Project may be coordinated as two components of a single project.